clairesarraille/Curriculum-vitae/README.md

 ## RPX Corporation | *Associate Data Quality Analyst*
 `04/2018 - 09/2020`
 - Advised engineering team by providing Python and SQL code for implementing ETL data quality tests.
 - Wrote 200+ data quality tests in PostgreSQL and visualized data in Tableau.
-- Led 10-person document coding team & coded 60 District Court cases
-rejected by OCR per week.
+- Led 10-person document coding team & coded 60 District Court cases rejected by OCR per week.
 - Designed testing to detect failures in coding and data quality issues for human review.
+- Oversaw company-wide data support desk operations, fulfilling 10+ daily requests from employees and senior executives for data exports, database updates, CRM modifications, and custom dashboard development.
-- Collaborated with Analytics team on presentations to clients, conferences, news articles and speeches.
+- Collaborated with Analytics team on presentations to clients, conferences, news articles and speeches by desigining visualizations and editing content.
+- Led training for new employees for on-site data quality team and offshore document coding team.
+- Authored comprehensive process documentation to support onboarding and ensure process consistency.

 ***